Valeprogr/react-ts-exercise/README.md

 5. This is the fifth Task [https://handsonreact.com/docs/labs/ts/CreatingDataStructures] [✅]
 6. This is the sixth Task [https://handsonreact.com/docs/labs/ts/PassingDataToComponent] [✅]
 7. This is the seventh Task [https://handsonreact.com/docs/labs/ts/DisplayingListData] [✅]
+8. This is the eighth Task [https://handsonreact.com/docs/labs/ts/MoreReusableComponents] [✅]